 What materials are bricks made from?

-Traditionally bricks are made from a combination of clay, sand, and water.
-However, they sometimes contain traces of Lime, Iron Oxide, and Magnesia, which have various benefits.
-For example, Iron Oxide is used to add colour to bricks, whereas Lime can make bricks stronger.
+Traditionally, bricks are made from a combination of clay, sand, and water.
+However, they sometimes contain traces of lime, iron oxide, and magnesia, which have various benefits.
+For example, iron oxide is used to add colour to bricks, whereas lime can make bricks stronger.

 How are bricks made?

-What are some eco-friendly alternatives to bricks?
+What are some eco-friendly

 How many bricks are there?

 According to a recent study, around 1,500 billion bricks are produced each year globally.
 In the UK, just less than two billion bricks are manufactured annually, even though around 2.4 billion bricks are used in construction across the country every year.

-How many bricks are in landfills?
+How many bricks are in landfill?

-In the UK, the average home is made from 10,000 – 15,000 bricks.
+- In the UK, the average home is made from between 10,000 and 15,000 bricks.

-There are 1,200 types of brick used within the UK.
+- There are 1,200 types of brick used within the UK.

-The colour of bricks can vary depending on the temperature used in the kiln.
+- The colour of bricks can vary depending on the temperature used in the kiln.